 Is it better and more affordable to let Lensabl take care of your eyewear needs?
 We tested Lensabl and will share all details about its strengths and disadvantages, so that you can find the best deals and decide if the services are right for you.

-- Lensabl’s custom-made lenses are highly customizable: you can choose from a wide variety of coatings, finishes, and filters, including Transitions and multifocal lenses.
+- Lensabl’s custom-made lenses are highly customizable: choose from a wide variety of coatings, finishes, and filters, including Transitions and multifocal lenses

 - All lenses made in a facility in the U.S.